CodeEditApp/CodeEditLanguages/Sources/CodeEditLanguages/Documentation.docc/Add-Languages.md

 Create a new file `Package.swift` in the `root` directory of the repository and add the following configuration.

-> Make sure to remove the comment in 'sources'.
+> Warning: Make sure to remove the comment in 'sources'.

 ```swift
 // swift-tools-version:5.3